by Emily Newberry

 Includes chemistry, chemical engineering, clinical medicine, computer science, earth & planetary sciences, economics, engineering, energy & technology, environmental science & technology, life sciences, materials science, mathematics, physics, astronomy.

 International multidisciplinary indexing & abstracting database for scientific, medical, technical, and social sciences.
+Trial access to Scopus AI is available through Thursday, April 11, 2024.
+See below for details.

 International multi-disciplinary indexing & abstracting database for scientific, medical, technical, and social sciences.
 Searchable by cited-reference (forward citation searching).
-Covers journals, patents, and websites (16,500+ titles) from 4,000+ publishers,1995-present. with limited earlier coverage.
+Covers journals, patents, and websites (16,500+ titles) from 4,000+ publishers,1995-present, with limited earlier coverage.

 Mostly 3-5 years & older full text.
 African American studies, anthropology, botany, business, ecology, economics, education, general science, geography, history, language & literature, mathematics, philosophy, political science, sociology, statistics.